UcheSylvester/JavaScript30/README.md

 -----

 Today I built a fun drum kit using JavaScript!
-I have done this project before during my first attempt at the **JavaScript30**, so Today I decided to do it myself without going the video and I was able to complete it within 10 minutes!
+I have done this project before during my first attempt at the **JavaScript30**.
+But, I decided to do it myself without going through the videos and I was able to complete it within 10 minutes!

 ###LEARNINGS